softkome/nixos-config/README.md

 # softkome's NixOS Config

-This is my personal NixOS configuration
+This is my personal NixOS configuration.

 ## Features